7 things we learned about relationships from 'Seinfeld'

-Jerry Seinfeld just announced his next tour, where he'll perform in several U.S. cities, British Columbia and Israel.
-In honor of what's sure to be several nights of hilarious observational humor, we put together some relationship advice we've learned from all the "Seinfeld" characters over the years.
+Jerry Seinfeld has toured all around the globe – including in the U.S., British Columbia and Israel.
+In honor of his hilarious observational humor, we put together some relationship advice we've learned from all the "Seinfeld" characters over the years.

 It's totally possible to be attracted to someone for awkward Freudian reasons

 When George realizes he's dating a girl who looks exactly like Jerry, he gets weirded out.
 We think he should cut himself some slack.
 After all, just about everybody dates Jerry at some point.

 Don't date someone just because they're similar to you